-If you live in a cold climate and enjoy a bit of winter running, you need to add a pair of the best earmuffs and ear warmers for runners to your cold-weather gear collection.
+If you live in a cold climate but don’t let that stop you from getting outside to run, you need to add a pair of earmuffs or ear warmers to your cold-weather gear collection.

 Trust me, having cold ears is not fun!
 Not only can the outside of your ears suffer (especially in icy wind), but leaving your ears unprotected in winter weather while running can open you up to an ear infection.

 The good news is that you can wear earmuffs or ear warmers even with your earphones in, so you won’t have to sacrifice your music.

 They just keep your ears cozy and protected from nasty winds and icy air.
 If we had to pick just one, we’d go for the 180s Fleece Ear Warmer.
 It has a comfortable, behind-the-head design, can be adjusted to fit just about anyone, and is resistant to both wind and a moderate amount of water.

 In the first half of this article, we’ll cover ear muffs.
 In the second, we’ll review headband-style ear warmers.
 Here are our top ten earmuffs and ear warmers!

 Sprigs Earbags Bandless Ear Warmers

 1. 180s Fleece Ear Warmer